baothanhng123/Midterm_Flutter/README.md

-I. Add http: ^1.3.0 to your Flutter project
+I. Add http: ^1.3.0 to your Flutter project(skip to step 3 if the library is already available)
   1. Open pubspec.yaml
   Locate the pubspec.yaml file in the root directory of your Flutter project